JeremyPouyet/MinimaTetris/README.md

 # MinimaTetris ?

 Last night, it was hard for me to sleep, so I created this little Tetris.
-My goal is to later add an Artificial Intelligence that will play alone.
+I'll soon add an Artificial Intelligence able to play alone or vs a human player.

 Game preview: